 Biore is owned by Kao, a company that tests on animals.
 Not only is Biore not cruelty-free but neither is their parent company.

-Yes, Biore is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Biore is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Biore is not certified by any organizations.

 Biore might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.